 Less than three miles from the fully leased Bakery Square and within walking distance to the Regent Square neighborhoods and the Wilkinsburg Train Station (currently undergoing its own $6.5 million renovation), the Lohr Building will provide future tenants with distinctive office space featuring 11 to 13-foot high ceilings, arched windows that offer abundant natural light, ample parking, and rents that are roughly one-third of East Liberty’s.

 The Lohr Building offers flexible, mixed-use commercial space suitable for a variety of purposes, from studios to retail to office space.
-Local favorite Nancy’s Revival diner has already opened on the first floor, and the Wilkinsburg Community Development Corporation is planning to move its office to the Lohr in late September, 2019.
+Local favorite Nancy’s Revival diner has already opened on the first floor, and the Wilkinsburg Community Development Corporation moved its office into the Lohr at the end of 2019.

 - Two street-level storefronts along Wood Street: one that is 1,541 square feet and the other 1,122, which will be the location of the new WCDC office

 - The one-story storefront on South Avenue that houses Nancy’s Revival, which is currently 1,165 square feet